holgern/pyedflib/README.rst

     pip install pyEDFlib

-Users of the Anaconda_ Python distribution may wish to obtain pre-built Windows, Intel Linux or macOS / OSX binaries from the conda-forge channel.
+Users of the Anaconda_ Python distribution can directly obtain pre-built Windows, Intel Linux or macOS / OSX binaries from the conda-forge channel.
 This can be done via::